Anthem warns U.S. customers of email scam after data breach

 The insurer has been communicating with regulators and attorneys general in the markets where it does business, Wakefield said.

-U.S. health privacy law does not specifically require that all sensitive data be encrypted, said Deven McGraw, a partner in the healthcare practice of law firm Manatt, Phelps & Philipps.
+U.S. law does not specifically require sensitive health data be encrypted, said Washington lawyer Deven McGraw, an expert in healthcare privacy.

 “Encryption is one physical safeguard that can be very helpful to lowering cyber security risk,” McGraw said.

-Anthem’s shares closed down 1.1 percent at $135.69 on the New York Stock Exchange.
+Anthem’s shares were down 1.1 percent at $135.69 on the New York Stock Exchange.

-Reporting by Bill Berkrot and Karen Freifeld in New York and Anjali Rao Koppala in Bengaluru; Editing by Don Sebastian, Lisa Shumaker and Ken Wills
+Reporting by Bill Berkrot and Karen Freifeld in New York and Anjali Rao Koppala in Bengaluru; Editing by Don Sebastian and Lisa Shumaker